iamfrojy/Bloodclicker/README.md

 # Bloodclicker
-A minecraft autoclicker made in python, thats simple to use. youtube.com/@bloodclickerminecraft CPS (CURRENTLY ON BETA: 10-15)
+A minecraft autoclicker made in python, thats simple to use. youtube.com/@bloodclickerminecraft
+CPS (CURRENTLY ON BETA: 10-15)

 Download on releases.
-USING GUIDE BELOW.
+HOW TO USE GUIDE BELOW.

 HOW TO USE ON LINUX:
 1. IN YOUR TERMINAL TYPE: "sudo pip install pyautogui"